Statin Answers

 Overuse?

+A University of Michigan study released in 2013 suggested doctors too often prescribe statins to patients who are not likely to benefit from them.
 An article in the Saturday Evening Post claims that studies have shown that in otherwise healthy people with no history of cardiovascular problems, statins provide no reduction in mortality risk.
 The article lauds use of statins as “one of the greatest public health triumphs of the past 30 years” but casts serious doubt on use for primary prevention, noting that studies have found a rather insignificant reduction in risk.
 The bang-for-the-buck from statins is small for low-risk individuals, and although the costs (monetary and side effects) are small, they may outweigh the benefits.

 Read Now